GKS Górnik 1979 Łęczna

+History

 The club has relative success, gaining promotion in its first season to the A-klasa, and advancing through a few rounds of the local Polish Cup.
 The club had also several players who transferred from the original Górnik Łęczna in protest of the name change.

-On 22 August 2014 the club withdrew from all competitions and ceased to operate, the reason cited were the lack of funds and the fact that the original Górnik Łęczna team went back to its original name scrapping the GKS Bogdanka name.
+On 22 August 2014, the club withdrew from all competitions and ceased to operate, the reason cited were the lack of funds and the fact that the original Górnik Łęczna team went back to its original name scrapping the GKS Bogdanka name.